lroche/karma-jasmine-bridge/README.md

 -----
 ![](https://bstacksupport.zendesk.com/attachments/token/tbRCfrBWnXPCzzCEl6txLWWqH/?name=browserstack-logo-600x315.png)

 This project is tested with browserstack platform.
 I choose this platform because automate system is very easy to be configured and result is quick.
-Thanks to help me to have a complete environnement f
+Thanks to help me to have a complete environnement.

 Supported Browsers : IE > 9 , Firefox, Chrome, Safari (see karma-conf to have complete list of platforms.)